AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_02_CONTEXT.md

 **Guidance**

-To satisfy this assertion, the components and tools used to construct and verify XYZ releases need to be identified and assessed, to identify available sources of evidence about these dependencies.
+To satisfy this assertion, the components and tools used to construct and verify uProtocol releases need to be identified and assessed, to identify available sources of evidence about these dependencies.

-For components, we need to consider how their potential misbehaviours might impact our expectations for XYZ, identify sources of information (e.g. bug databases, published CVEs) that can be used to identify know risks or issues, and tests that can be used to identify these.
+For components, we need to consider how their potential misbehaviours might impact our expectations for uProtocol, identify sources of information (e.g. bug databases, published CVEs) that can be used to identify know risks or issues, and tests that can be used to identify these.
 These provide the inputs to TA-A_06.

-For the tools we use to construct and verify XYZ, we need to consider how their misbehaviour might lead to an unintended change in XYZ, or fail to detect misbehaviours of XYZ during testing, or produce incorrect or incomplete data that we use when verifying an XYZ release.
+For the tools we use to construct and verify uProtocol, we need to consider how their misbehaviour might lead to an unintended change in uProtocol, or fail to detect misbehaviours of uProtocol during testing, or produce incorrect or incomplete data that we use when verifying an uProtocol release.

 Where impacts are identified, we need to consider both how serious they might be (severity) and whether they would be detected by another tool, test or manual